 Each campus within the University system maintains the capabilities necessary to warn and evacuate their respective location.
 A part of these capabilities includes the development and distribution of emergency response guidelines to students, faculty, and staff.
 These guidelines are maintained and distributed in a variety of ways.
-Some campuses post the information in hallways and classrooms; others have this information available on their website.
+Some campuses post the information in hallways and classrooms.
+This information is available on the University Police website at https:// police.psu.edu/emergency-management